durrantX/Diabetes-Prediction2/readme.md

 - Perform a standard train-test split.
 - Assign 20% to the test set
 - Set random_state ensuring that the split is reproducible

-Description:
-- Both Diabetes and Pre-Diabetes are grouped into one category (Diabetes) indicating blood glucose conditions, with Non-Diabetes as the second category.
-- Early Detection Focus: This grouping could be useful if the primary goal is to flag anyone at risk of diabetes, including those in the pre-diabetic stage.
-- Preventive Action: This approach supports early intervention because it treats both diabetic and pre-diabetic as high-risk groups, prompting similar preventive measures.

 **Feature engineer composite scores**